stephen-cloud/c-19-2/docs/prepare-ui.md

 ## Now add some state for the list of vehicles

-!!! note
-    All this goes in `Vehicles.tsx`
+!!! note "All this goes in `Vehicles.tsx`."

 Import the new `Vehicle` class